MicrosoftLearning/mslearn-ai-studio/Instructions/02b-multimodal.md

     ![Screenshot of Azure AI Foundry portal.](./media/ai-foundry-home.png)

 2. In the home page, select **+ Create project**.
-3. In the **Create a project** wizard, enter a suitable project name (for example, `my-ai-project`) and if an existing hub is suggested, choose the option to create a new one.
+3. In the **Create a project** wizard, enter a valid name for your project and if an existing hub is suggested, choose the option to create a new one.
 Then review the Azure resources that will be automatically created to support your hub and project.
 4. Select **Customize** and specify the following settings for your hub:
-    - **Hub name**: *A unique name - for example `my-ai-hub`*
+    - **Hub name**: *A valid name for your hub*
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Create a new resource group with a unique name (for example, `my-ai-resources`), or select an existing one*
+    - **Resource group**: *Create or select a resource group*
     - **Location**: Select any of the following regions\*:
         - East US
         - East US 2